Shine Bright Leos, It's Your Season

 The next day, Mars and Uranus unite as Mars connects with the North Node in Taurus, according to Lisa Stardust, author of Saturn Return Survival Guide and The Astrology Deck.
 "This is an important time because we will be taking our power back and defining how we want to take action and propelling ourselves forward in the upcoming months," she says.

 Although the vibes will be pretty positive, this Leo season will come with its fair share of intensity.
-Montúfar says that Mercury and the Sun will both be activating Mars and the Lunar Nodes of Destiny in Taurus as well as the ongoing Saturn-Uranus square.
+Montúfar says that Mercury and the Sun will activate Mars and the Lunar Nodes of Destiny in Taurus and the ongoing Saturn-Uranus square.
 "It will be a time of huge change, as the energy that has been stuck below the surface will come out in the form of unexpected events that will force us to make changes and big decisions," she says.
 "This is going to be greatly felt as we transition from July into August, and once again during this season's full moon, which happens in Aquarius on 11th August."

 For the rest of Leo season, Campos advises us to check in with our authentic sense of self and desires.
 She says to ask ourselves, "Are you living in alignment?
 Are your actions bringing you joy?
 Are you truly living for yourself or have you been prioritising others’ needs?"
 Take a beat and see how you answer these questions — if it's not up to your Leo season standards, then take action to change the course of the next month.
 Your inner lion is waiting.